fiinix/fiinix.github.io/_posts/2013/03/2013-03-09-the-three-designs.md

 date: 2013-03-09T22:28:00+00:00
 author: Carlos
 layout: post
-tags: ["Web Design", "We Play NHL", Branding]
+tags: [Web design, "We Play NHL", Brand design]
-category: personal
+category: Creative
 excerpt: "In which I show some of the designs I've been working on lately."
 ---
 I like keeping myself active.
 No, that's not quite true.
 I suspect some people think it sounds better to say it that way but the truth is; I get bored easily.
 Like stupidly easily.